Bahraini Premier League

-The Bahraini Premier League is the main football competition in the Kingdom of Bahrain.
-Currently known as the Nasser bin Hamad Premier League, the first season was held in 1957.
-The winners of the domestic championship qualify for the AFC Cup.
+The Bahraini Premier League is the main domestic football competition in the kingdom of Bahrain.
+Currently known as the Nasser bin Hamad Premier League, the first season was held in 1956–1957.
+The winners of the domestic championship qualify for the AFC Champions League Two.
 The championship is currently contested by 12 clubs.

 Structure

 Current structure

 12 clubs currently play a two round robin set of fixtures totaling 22 games in order to determine the league champions.
-Although games are played on a home and away basis, almost all games are played at the National Stadium.
+Although games are theoretically to be played on a home and away basis, almost all games are played at the National Stadium.

-The eleventh and twelfth-placed clubs are relegated with the ninth and tenth enter the relegation play-offs.
+The eleventh and twelfth-placed clubs are relegated with the ninth and tenth entering the relegation play-offs.

 Previous structures

 In earlier seasons, the league has been radically overhauled to feature all the professional clubs of Bahrain.
 Instances being the 2008–09 and 2002 league seasons.
-The leagues featuring up to 19 teams would play each other on one occasion with the top 10 teams staying in the Premier League top flight and the bottom sides (from 11 to 19) forming the next seasons 2nd division.
+The leagues featuring up to 19 teams would play each other on one occasion with the top 10 teams staying in the Premier League top flight and the bottom sides (from 11 to 19) forming the next seasons Second Division.

 Between the seasons of 2002 and 2009, the top four sides of the league would also play in the Crown Prince Cup.